-The requirement for us to submit cost assessment tables was introduced by Ofwat in 2017/18.
+The submission of cost assessment tables was introduced as a new reporting requirement in 2017/18 by Ofwat.
 Ofwat uses the tables to develop its cost models.

-Companies are also separately required to provide Ofwat with standardised and defined information on bioresources and water resources activities.
+Companies are also required separately to provide Ofwat with standardised and defined information on bio-resources and water resources activities.
 This is to enable potential market participants to identify opportunities to supply services.

 These are relatively new requirements, so are included as areas of risk.
-Our Internal Audit Team continues to work with our bioresources and water resources teams to improve information.
+Our Internal Audit Team continues to work with our Bio-resources and Water Resources Teams to improve information.